LakoMoor/reGTA/README.md

 we finally got a standalone exe in April 2020 (around 180k lines by then).

-After the initial excitement and fixing and polishing the code further, reVC was started in early May 2020 by starting from re3 code, not by starting from scratch replacing functions with a dll.
+After the initial excitement and fixing and polishing the code further, revc was started in early May 2020 by starting from re3 code, not by starting from scratch replacing functions with a dll.
-After a few months of mostly steady progress we considered reVC finished in December.
+After a few months of mostly steady progress we considered revc finished in December.

 Since then we have started reLCS, which is currently work in progress.